chakra-ui/chakra-ui/.changeset/rich-mice-rush.md

 ---
-"@chakra-ui/stepper": patch
+"@chakra-ui/stepper": minor
 ---

-- Add classnames to all component parts.
+- Add default `chakra-*` classnames to all component parts.

 - Expose `activeStepPercent`, `isCompleteStep`, and `isIncompleteStep` to `useStep` hook.

+- Add `StepIndicatorContent` component to reduce boilerplate for step indicator.